luk036/luk036.github.io/projgeom/01proj_geom.md

   - Abstract Algebra: rings, fields...
   - Linear algebra: vector, matrix, determinant, dot/cross product...
-- Two subjects are related by coordinates.
+- The two subjects are linked by coordinates.

 ---

-### 🔑 Key points
+## 🔑 Key points

 - Our earth is non-flat and our universe is non-Euclidean.